nusrat-git/learning_guru/README.md

 **Live site: https://learning-guru.web.app/**
 **Github repo: https://github.com/nusrat-git/learning_guru**

+**Instructions to use the app**

+    ```
+        - You have to login to acces the dashboard, like a course and to enroll in a course
+        - When login if you don't have an account you need to register
+    ```

 ## Getting Started

 To run this project locally, you'll need to have Node.js installed on your machine.
 If you don't have it installed, you can download it from [nodejs.org](https://nodejs.org/).